There are three major stances concerning God, gods, and the supernatural:

 How can we be sure?

 Can we prove that Khonvoum is just made up?
 We cannot.
 Khonvoum could indeed be hiding in the Congolese forest at this very moment.
-But there are a number of reasons that indicate that Khonvoum is indeed made up:- Magical events
+But there are a number of reasons that indicate that Khonvoum is indeed made up:

-- Apart from the story, there is no other evidence for Khonvoum.
+There is no other evidence for Khonvoum apart from the story.
 Nobody has ever seen him, he has left no traces, and has spoken to no-one in some verifiable manner.
 If asked, the Bambuti would cite the rainbow as evidence of Khonvoum.
 But as noted above, rainbows are not supernatural events.

 All of this makes it clear that Khonvoum does not exist.
 He is just a character in a story that the Bambuti keep telling each other.